deserving blame or censure as being wrong or injurious

 loathsome thing to be a harami, like an insect, like the scurrying cockroaches Nana was always cursing and sweeping out of the kolba.

-affectedly shy especially in a playful or provocative way
+shy or modest, often in a playful or provocative way

 Nana smiled demurely when he said this.

 She waited until he had left the kolba, before

 snickering and saying, “The children of strangers get ice cream.
 What do you get, Mariam?
 Stories of ice cream.”

 Mariam knew the story from Nana herself, and, though Nana dismissed the episode, Mariam could tell by the

 wistful light in her eyes that she had been happy.

 Nana always gave a slow, burdened smile here, one of lingering